Stuycs-K/final-project-9-choij-yomr/README.md

 ## Instructions
+IMPORTANT: In order to run the code, you must install a library in processing that can be found by clicking on sketch --> import library --> manage library --> typing sound in the search bar --> downloading the library labeled sound by The Processing Foundation

 Tetris!
 The objective of Tetris is to complete as many lines as possible by utilizing various block combinations in order to not run out of space.